apostrophecms/apostrophe-documentation/tutorials/intermediate/cursors.md

   });
 ```

+> **You may also use promises.** Apostrophe returns a promise if you do not pass a callback.
+The promise resolves to the array of profiles (use `then`).

 What's going on here?

 * The [`getManager` method of `apostrophe-docs`](../../modules/apostrophe-docs/index.html#getManager) is telling us the right module to talk to about docs of type `profile`.
 That will be our `profiles` module.